 - If making with Mayo or Veganaise, place all ingredients in a small bowl.
 Be conservative with the chipotle ( you can always add more).
 Whisk until smooth with a fork or tiny whisk. ( See notes below if making with silken tofu.)

 - Taste, adjust heat and spices, adding more spices if you like. ( I usually add more salt and chili powder to taste.)

 - Store in a small jar in the fridge, or in a squirt bottle for easy use.

-VEGAN VERSION: If making a vegan version with silken tofu– replace the mayo with ½ a package silken tofu ( about 6 ounces), leave out the water and add 2 tablespoons olive oil.
+VEGAN VERSION: If making a vegan version with silken tofu– replace the mayo with ½ a package silken tofu ( about 6 ounces or 165 grams), leave out the water and add 2 tablespoons olive oil.
 Increase salt to ½-¾ teaspoon, add ¼ teaspoon sugar and 1 teaspoon apple cider vinegar (in addition to the lime) and place all in a food processor, blending until smooth and creamy.
-Use canned chipotle or the just the adobo sauce from the can, for the best flavor.
-Adjust salt and lime.
-I use Mori-Nu Organic Silken Tofu- Firm or Extra Firm Tofu
+Use a canned chipotle pepper ( or half of one!) or just a teaspoon or two of the adobo sauce from the can, for the best flavor.
+Adjust salt, heat and lime.

 I use Mori-Nu Organic Silken Tofu– Firm or Extra Firm Tofu – ½ of a 12.5 ounce package.

 - Saturated Fat: 1.1 g